kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Only used for photometry analyses.
 Set to True if the user wants to analyze a photometric dataset.

-convert_to_e
+calibrated_spectra
 ''''''''''''
 An optional input parameter.
-If True (default), convert the units of the images to electrons for easy noise estimation.
-If False (useful for flux-calibrated photometry), the units of the images will not be changed.
+If False (default), convert the units of the images to electrons for easy noise estimation.
+If True (useful for flux-calibrated spectroscopy/photometry), the units of the images will be converted to mJy.

 poly_wavelength
 '''''''''''''''